4eckah78/typical_python_project/README.md

 **NOTE**

-I downloaded all folders (including "junk" ones), so you can see, what i've used during developing
+I downloaded all folders (including "junk" ones), so you can see, what i've used during the developing

-**FUNCRIONALITY**
+**FUNCTIONALITY**

-This app takes a csv file and a year and return the city and the month with highest temperature in given year
+This app takes a csv file and a year and returns the city and the month with highest temperature in the given year

 **USAGE**
 - run